The Cruelty and Waste of Animal Experimentation

 Defenders of animal experimentation argue that nonhuman animals are enough like humans to make them scientifically adequate models of human diseases or to test treatments or the safety of products.
 They also contend that other species are different enough from people to make it ethically acceptable to use them in experiments.

 There is little doubt that some breakthroughs in the past were made by experimenting on animals, but the questions being asked of science today are more complex and society has grown in its respect and appreciation for other sentient creatures, due in large part to studies of their behavior and intelligence.
 Sophisticated technologies available today and under development promise new and better avenues for investigation.
 Many of these approaches offer human relevance and insight in ways that animal models have not, and cannot, provide.

 How NAVS Helps

-If people could witness what is done to animals in the name of science, they would share our outrage and impatience with the all too slow rate of progress in ending the use of animals in the name of science.
+If people could witness what is done to animals in the name of science, they would share our outrage and impatience with the all too slow rate of progress in ending these practices.
 Since 1929, NAVS’ response to this cruel, archaic, wasteful and unnecessary practice is to work towards the advancement of science without harming animals.
 We look to science to inspire, to inform, to heal and to help solve the world’s problems.
 Science is about discovery and exploration.
 Science replaces ignorance and superstition with knowledge.
 But scientific investigation that exploits innocent animals as objects to use and abuse, causing unspeakable suffering and death, is not progress.
 We know that every animal is amazing in their own way—intelligent, social, complex—designed by evolution to be the best at what they do and deserving to be treated with respect.
 Investing in more humane methods of scientific inquiry will lead to better science.

 NAVS is a respected leader of advocates for animals and better, more humane science.
 We are dedicated to ending harmful, flawed and costly animal experiments through the advancement of smarter, human-relevant research and the promotion of animal-friendly changes to laws and policies: